Skip to main content

 Performance

-• No <Scroll> is the most efficient — a single generator (the root scroll).
+• No <Scroll> is the most efficient — pool mode stays off and only the root scroll's single generator runs.

-Use scrolls only where you genuinely need independent scrolling regions; reach for a plain <Panel> when a single root scroll will do.
+This is why the pool ships capped at 2 slots — the smallest pool real layouts need.
+Use scrolls only where you genuinely need independent scrolling regions; reach for a plain <Panel> when the single root scroll will do.

 See Also